kyshu11027/financial-chatbot/README.md

 - **Latency Due to Async Processing**
   The use of Kafka for async message passing and LLM processing introduces inherent latency.
 Optimizations around worker concurrency, prefetching, or caching could help reduce response times.

-- **Connection Management & Fault Tolerance**
-  SSE connections can be fragile; clients must handle reconnects, and the server should implement mechanisms to resume streams gracefully to avoid data loss.

 ---

 ## What I Learned